Under Construction

 Baruch Spinoza - All is God

-Baruch Spinoza (b.1632 d.1677) was excommunicated from his Jewish community in the Netherlands, for claiming that we were all are God, although what he claimed was a bit more complicated than that.
-What is clear from his book Ethics, is that he thought that we were trapped by our emotions, but liberated by our minds.
+Baruch Spinoza (b.1632 d.1677) was excommunicated from his Jewish community in the Netherlands, for views that would become the claim that we all are God, although what he claimed was a bit more complicated than that.
+What is clear from his book Ethics, published posthumously, is that he thought that we were trapped by our emotions, but liberated by our minds.
 Generally, Spinoza is reckoned to have opposed Descartes' philosophy of mind-body dualism, possibly for much the same reasons as Princess Elisabeth - an objection that to the modern mind should seem redundant, because of our understanding that the Universe is composed of quantum events, that themselves are all fundamentally just numbers.
 Hence, even if body and mind emerge from two separate paths, their common foundation enables interaction.

 Spinoza believed that God is 'the sum of the natural and physical laws of the universe and certainly not an individual entity or creator.' - Wikipedia